Tuesday's prep highlights: Monticello boys' golf claims IPC golf title

 Sullivan 2, Tuscola 0.
 Home-court advantage was kind to Sullivan (7-6), which earned a 25-9, 25-14 win over Central Illinois Conference rival Tuscola (1-14).
 Zoey Thomason recorded seven digs for Tuscola and Sydney Moss and Addisyn Pettry combined for four kills.

 Watseka 2, Chrisman 0.
-13 was the lucky number for Watseka (9-7) in a 25-17, 25-14 home win; Brianna Denault collected 13 digs and Christa Holohan tallied 13 assists to cement the VVC triumph.
+Thirteen was the lucky number for Watseka (9-7) in a 25-17, 25-14 home win.
+Brianna Denault collected 13 digs and Christa Holohan tallied 13 assists to cement the VVC triumph.
 Megan Martin added nine kills and Ella Smith chipped in six kills for the host Warriors.

 In boys’ soccer